SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 experiments.

-In [this paper](https://arxiv.org/abs/1909.06674) (highly recommended read) the authors tried to reproduce the results of 255 papers and tried to figure out which factors where significant to succeed.
+In [this paper](https://arxiv.org/abs/1909.06674) (highly recommended read) the authors tried to reproduce the results of 255 papers and tried to figure out which factors were significant to succeed.
 One of those factors were "Hyperparameters Specified" e.g. whether or not the authors of the paper had precisely specified the hyperparameter that was used to run the experiments.
 It should come as no surprise that this can be a determining factor for reproducibility, however it is not given that hyperparameters are always well specified.